inhibitor255/vending_machine/README.md

 * **Transaction System:** The application has a system for handling transactions.
 * **User Settings:** Users can manage their profile and password.
 * **Paginated Product List:** The product list is paginated and includes sorting controls for product name, price, and quantity.
+* **Server-Side Validation:** Product input forms utilize server-side validation via `ProductRequest` to ensure data integrity.
+Fields like name, price, and quantity are validated for presence, format, and range.
+Validation errors are automatically available in Blade views for display.

 ## Tech Stack